 Aside from the obvious danger of collapsing onto your head, there are three more reasons why you should reconsider doing handstand pushups if you’re not certain that you’re ready.
 Pay attention to the following 3 areas to prevent injury and to set yourself up for long-term handstand pushup performance.

 Wrist extension is when you bring the back of your hand up towards your shoulders.
 For the handstand pushup, you need to be able to extend your wrists to at least 90°.
 The challenge lies in making sure that you get your wrist into the right position by actively using your forearm muscles, rather than relying on the passive extension of the wrists.

-If you aren’t able to actively get your wrists to 90°, then you would have to rely on the floor to force your wrist into that position.
-This puts you at an increased risk of injury, because obviously your muscles and joints can’t control this range.
-This can lead to pain not only in the wrists, but also potentially in the elbows and shoulders, which leads to the second area to be aware of...
+If you aren’t able to actively get your wrists to 90°, then you have to rely on the floor to force your wrist into that position.
+This puts you at an increased risk of injury because your muscles and joints can’t control this range.
+This can lead to pain not only in the wrists, but also potentially in the elbows and shoulders, leading us to the second area to be aware of...

 #2 You can’t flex your shoulders enough

 Shoulder flexion is when you raise your arm overhead, bringing your bicep to your ear.
 The key here is to keep the arm straight, the elbows locked and to bring the arm inline with the back of your head or your ears.

 Shoulder flexion with straight elbows passing the ears:

 Insufficient shoulder flexion, bent elbows and upper back rounding:

 If you have to bend your elbows to get your arms directly overhead, you’re putting your joints at risk.
 This would be like trying to stand on a flagpole that has a bend in the middle.
 It might still hold up, but it sure lacks stability.
 The same is the case when you try to support your entire bodyweight on your bent elbows.
 Shoulder mobility is absolutely crucial, not just for handstand pushups, but for all upper body exercises.